hotwired/stimulus-site/docs/handbook/02_hello_stimulus.md

 We want to call the `greet()` method when the button's `click` event is triggered.
 In Stimulus, controller methods which handle events are called _action methods_.

-To connect our action method to the button's `click` event, open `public/index.html` and add a magic `data-action` attribute to the button:
+To connect our action method to the button's `click` event, open `public/index.html` and add a `data-action` attribute to the button:

 ```html
 <div data-controller="hello">